 - Pulsation or shudder through the steering wheel while braking

 - Squealing, groaning, or metallic grinding noise while braking

 Of these, the metal-to-metal grinding noise is by far the worst.
 It means the friction material of your brake pads has worn to a point where the rivets that hold them to the steel backing plate are exposed.
 Your only braking ability comes from metal-to-metal contact, and the rivets are quickly digging deep grooves into the rotors.
-Not only will your badly-scored rotors need to be replaced (doubling the cost of the brake job), but you're also driving a very dangerous vehicle.
+We recommend replacing rotors with pads for several reasons anyway, but in this situation replacing rotors is an absolute necessity.
+But even more importantly, you're driving a very dangerous vehicle.

 Depending on your vehicle and driving style, brake pads will generally last 40,000-60,000 miles.
 As a general rule, it's a good idea to have your brake pads inspected about once a quarter.
 If you see they're thinner than about 1/4", it's time for a brake job.